Zettlr/zettlr-docs/docs/en/index.md

 Thank you for choosing Zettlr as your new One-Stop Publication Workbench!
 Zettlr is a powerful writing tool for all your needs.
 It is designed for anyone with a serious need to write, and goes out of your way to allow you to write frictionless.

+!!! note

+	If you are a new user, head over to our [first time users guide](./first-time-users/first-steps.md) to get started with the app.

 For **academics** at every level, from student to faculty, Zettlr offers comprehensive support for **citations** and **project support**, and it includes a powerful **templating engine** that enables you to quickly typeset **camera-ready paper drafts**.

 For **authors**, Zettlr ships with extensive support for **taking notes**, creating **wikis**, and **reference files** as you write.